thejsway/thejsway/manuscript/intro03.md

 JavaScript is first and foremost the programming language of the web.
 It was invented in 1995 by [Brendan Eich](https://en.wikipedia.org/wiki/Brendan_Eich), who at the time worked for [Netscape](https://en.wikipedia.org/wiki/Netscape_Communications), which created the first popular web browser (Firefox's ancestor).

+I> A **browser** is the software you use to visit webpages and use web applications.

 W> JavaScript should not be confused with Java, another language invented at the same time!
 Both share a similar syntax, but their use cases and "philosophies" are very different.

 The idea behind JavaScript was to create a simple language to make web pages dynamic and interactive, since back then, pages were very simple.